oleksii-khalikov/hugo-theme-hello-gfalcon/README.md

 The theme doesn't require any advanced configuration.
 Just copy the following config file.
 To see all possible configurations, [check the docs](docs/config.md).

 Note: There are more options to configure.
-Take a look into the `config.toml` and `config.yaml` in `exampleSite`.
+Take a look into the `config.toml` and `config.yaml` in [exampleSite](./exampleSite/) directory.

 ``` toml
 baseurl      = "localhost"